The Complexity of Matching Games: A Survey: Complexity Aspects of the Nucleolus

 \begin{open} Is it possible to give a polynomial-time combinatorial algorithm for computing the nucleon of a matching game? \end{open}

-The aforementioned algorithm of Hardwick~\cite{Ha17} for computing the nucleolus of uniform matching games is a promising start towards resolving Open Problems~\ref{o-nucleolus} and~\ref{o-nucleon}.
+The aforementioned {$O(n^4)$-time} algorithm of \citeA{Ha17} for computing the nucleolus of uniform matching games is a promising start towards resolving Open Problems~\ref{o-nucleolus} and~\ref{o-nucleon}.

-We now turn to $b$-matching games.
-K{\"{o}}nemann, Toth and Zhou~\cite{KTZ21} proved that computing the nucleolus is \NP-hard for uniform $b$-assignment games with $b\leq 3$.
-The same authors proved that the nucleolus can be found in polynomial time for two subclasses of $b$-assignment games with $b\leq 2$, one of which is the natural case where $b\equiv 2$ and the other one is where $b\equiv 2$ on a subset of vertices of constant size.
-These results complement a result of Bateni et al.~\cite{BHIM10} who showed that the nucleolus of a $b$-assignment game can be found in polynomial-time if $b\equiv 1$ on one of the two bipartition classes of the underlying bipartite graph.
-Finally, K{\"{o}}nemann and Toth~\cite{KT20} gave a polynomial-time algorithm for computing the nucleolus of uniform $b$-matching games on graphs of bounded treewidth.
+We now turn to $b$-matching games. \shortciteA{KTZ21} proved that computing the nucleolus is \NP-hard for uniform $b$-assignment games with $b\leq 3$.
+The same authors proved that the nucleolus can be found in polynomial time for two subclasses of $b$-assignment games with $b\leq 2$, one of which is the natural case where $b\equiv 2${,} and the other one is where {$b\equiv 2$ on one bipartition class}, but $b\equiv 2$ on {only} a subset of vertices of constant size {in the other bipartition class of the underlying graph}.
+These results complement a result of \shortciteA{BHIM10} who showed that the nucleolus of a $b$-assignment game can be found in polynomial-time if $b\equiv 1$ on one of the two bipartition classes of the underlying bipartite graph.
+Finally, \citeA{KT20} gave a polynomial-time algorithm for computing the nucleolus of uniform $b$-matching games on graphs of bounded treewidth.

 The following problems are still open.